defold/defold.github.io/examples/render/camera/index.md

 layout: example
 tags: render
 title: Camera
-brief: This example shows how to use use a camera component and have it follow a game object.
+brief: This example shows how to use a camera component and have it follow a game object.
 Click to toggle between following the game object and staying stationary.
 scripts: bee.script, camera.script
 ---